ABOUT

 "This is a problem of nutrition.
 Nutrition as it is to-day does not supply the strength necessary for manifesting the spirit in physical life.
 A bridge can no longer be built from thinking to will and action.
 Food plants no longer contain the forces people need for this.”

-A serial entrepreneur, Evan founded and operated an organic lawn care company called A Natural Approach for over three years that specialized in growing and regenerating soil using compost tea and base saturation soil testing that has become the Living Land Program.
+A serial entrepreneur, in 2008 Evan founded and operated an organic lawn care company called A Natural Approach that specialized in growing and regenerating soil using compost tea and base saturation soil testing that has become the Living Land Program.

 In addition to product development and manufacturing, Progressive Farms operated a fourteen acre market vegetable farm with a community supported agriculture (CSA) program that fed over seventy families in cooperation with a local residential housing development.

-With the creation of Be Agriculture in January 2018, Evan brought all of his business and agricultural experience into a focus on bioeconomics, and the goal of catalyzing bioregional regenerative agriculture systems.
+With the creation of Be Agriculture in January 2018, Evan brought all of his business and agricultural experience into a focus through the lens of bioregionalism and bioeconomics.
+He works with clients to integrate disruptive technology with living systems thinking at the intersection of food, farming, and health in order to generate dynamic solutions that solve wicked challenges.

-Evan serves as an elected Supervisor of New Hanover Soil & Water Conservation District, was the Project Manager for the pioneering Northside Food Coop, and serves as President of the Eagles Island Nature Park Task Force.
+Evan serves as an elected Supervisor of New Hanover Soil & Water Conservation District, and serves as President of the Board of Directors if the Eagles Island Nature Park project.
 He received a bachelor of science in Biology and a minor in Religion from the University of North Carolina at Wilmington and resides with his family in Wilmington, NC.

-Evan is a thought leader, an ecological entrpreneur, a published writer, and a proud father.
-He works as a consultant for regenerative projects around the world, and he wants to work with you.
-We are grateful that you are here, and look forward to connecting with you!
+Evan is a thought leader, an ecological entrepreneur, a published writer, and a proud father.
+He works as a consultant for regenerative projects around the world, and he looks forward to working with you towards a future of human thriving.

 ...